kwoehrer/UPGMA-Phylogeny-Parsimony/README.md

   The tree generated is the tree with the least number of evolutionary steps (aka mutations) between species and their ancestors.
   In other words, the tree generated is the tree with maximum parsimony.

+  To learn more about UPGMA visit https://en.wikipedia.org/wiki/UPGMA To learn more about parsimony visit https://en.wikipedia.org/wiki/Maximum_parsimony_(phylogenetics) To learn more about phylogenetic trees visit https://www.nature.com/scitable/topicpage/reading-a-phylogenetic-tree-the-meaning-of-41956/
   # How To Run
 	1. Create an inputFile.txt
 		a.
 Format for input file is as follows